SGDInstitute/apollo/content/collections/pages/mblgtacc/home.md

         content:
           -
             type: text
-            text: 'Thank you for joining us in Lexington for a special week of joy, connection, education, and empowerment.
+            text: 'Thank you for joining us in Lexington for a special weekend of joy, connection, education, and empowerment.
 Browse photos, download the commemorative program, and learn more about art featured at the conference.'
       -
         type: set
         attrs: